DerwenAI/strwythura/README.md

 KGs used in mission-critical apps such as investigations generally rely on updates, not a one-step construction process.
-By producing a KG based on the steps above, updates can be handled more effectively
+By producing a KG based on the steps above, updates can be handled more effectively.
 Downstream apps such as [_Graph RAG_](https://derwen.ai/s/hm7h)
-for grounding LLM results also benefit from improved data quality.
+for grounding the LLM results will also benefit from improved data quality.

 ## Component libraries